 Professor of the Practice of Law

-Between 1998 and 2001, Roady started and led the Ocean Law Project, which established precedents under both NEPA and the MSA requiring the government to better protect the ocean ecosystem.
+During 2001 and 2002, Roady served as the first president of Oceana, an international, nonprofit, non-government organization dedicated to protecting life in the sea.
+Between 1998 and 2001, Roady started and led the Ocean Law Project, which established many precedents requiring the government to better protect the ocean ecosystem.

 Roady’s recent writings focus on deep seabed mining questions, and on ocean stewardship duties under the Public Trust Doctrine.
 Other published works include articles explaining key federal statutes and doctrines that protect ocean life, and articles that detail the legislative history of the permitting and enforcement provisions of the Clean Air Act Amendments of 1990.

 Roady has been teaching a course on ocean and coastal law and policy at Duke Law School and at Duke’s Nicholas School of the Environment since 2003, and received a Professor of the Year Award from the Duke School of the Environment in 2008.
 During 2007-2008, he was recognized as a Wasserstein Public Interest Fellow by Harvard Law School.